RayKMAllen/eassistant/README.md

 *   **Tone Selection**: Specify a tone (e.g., formal, casual) for the generated draft.
 *   **Save Drafts**: Save your final draft to a local file or to an AWS S3 bucket.

+## Architecture

+For a detailed explanation of the project's components, design principles, and technical decisions, please see the [Architectural Plan](docs/Architectural_Plan.md).

 ## Setup

 1.  **Clone the repository:**